anubhabghosh/pdanse/README.md

 Authors: Anubhab Ghosh, Yonina C. Eldar and Saikat Chatterjee

+A copy of this repo is also present at: [https://github.com/SachLab/pDANSE-ICASSP2025](https://github.com/SachLab/pDANSE-ICASSP2025)

 ## Dependencies
 It is recommended to build an environment either in [`pip`](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) or [`conda`](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) and install the following packages (I used `conda` as personal preference):
 - PyTorch (1.6.0)